genereese/togo/README.md

 Togo does not lock you into any software magic; it simply automates the tasks that have to be performed most often and does so in a sane manner.
 If you simply want to use Togo to generate a basic spec file for you to use, you may do just that.
 Or, if you want togo to handle your entire project, you can do that as well.
 Feel as if your project has outgrown Togo and you need to do your own thing?
 Go for it!

 Use it as little or as much as you want!

-Who might find Togo useful?
-* A sysadmin who has a script or group of scripts he wants to add to a yum repository
-* A developer who has pre-compiled binaries he wants to package up and install on several systems
-* Anyone who wants to keep track of everything on their system(s) with RPM

 # Getting Started
 ### Installation